Quay House - The St Ives House Everyone Dreams Of Living In!

 c) barristers/solicitors/architects from London.

 d) there is a rumour that David Bowie used to own it/once stayed in it/never knew anything about it.
+This is actually the house overlooking Porthmeor Beach.

 All we do know is it is a private house and is sadly not available to rent - or buy!